Brixen im Thale: Village development

-From 2009 to 2010 the village square in front of the community hall was thoroughly renovated and extended.
+In 2009 and 2010 the village square in front of the community hall was thoroughly renovated and extended.
 The cobblestones were replaced and the square enlarged and raised.
 The fountain was moved to a new site, next to the beech tree, which had to stay where it was.

 Red and white bricks were used for the cobbles.
 Seating was built around the fountain and for the bus stop.

 The road was renewed from the Brixner Höhe/Aschaber to the Brixnerwirt, with the aim of slowing traffic down through the village centre.

-Since the ring road was built, quality of life in the village has improved considerably.
+Since the ring road was opened in April 2011, quality of life in the village has improved considerably.
 In the last four years, large homes have been built, especially for local people.
 The parish encourages newcomers and especially the growth of the economy. in the future other land for building will be made available in the south of the area so that the actual village centre can come more into its own.

+The village centre has gondola links to take visitors and locals higher into the mountains towards Hochbrixen in one direction and towards Westendorf in the other.
+These are particularly busy in winter, when Brixen im Thale becomes a key point in the Ski Welt winter sports circuit.